 Dawn Marie Jacobson, MD, founder of Abundant Living Wellness Center, is a board-certified Preventive Medicine physician with expertise in Functional Medicine and the healing Science of Ayurveda.
-The center is a collaborative team of integrative health professionals who offer evidence-based services that are grounded in the art and science of western and eastern healing practices.

 Dr. Jacobson's professional memberships include the Institute for Functional Medicine, the American College of Preventive Medicine, the National Ayurvedic Medical Association, and Alpha Omega Alpha.